-Most of us see things in 3D, but our camera can't do that.
+Most of us see things in 3D, but our cameras can’t do that.
 So we have to use composition to add a sense of depth.
 Fake 3D.

-The way you do this is to have elements in the foreground, middle and background.
-You don't have to go overboard for depth.
-It can be quite simple, as in this photo below.
+The way you do this is to have elements in the foreground, middle, and background.
+You don’t have to go overboard for depth.
+It can be quite simple, as in the photo below.

 The table and reflection is my foreground.
 A wonderful Cuban woman who invited us into her home is the subject in the middle, and her kitchen appliances and utensils along the wall make up a background.

 Simple and effective.
 The photo tells you who she is and delivers a sense of depth in a small space.
 She’s in a space where she belongs.

 A few days ago, I was across the street from a group of people trying to force a photograph.

 They were at P.F.
 Chang’s, which has an oversized statue of a horse out front.
 The group lined up close to the horse while the photographer was a few feet away trying to get it all in one shot.